 Patients may be included in this study if they are at least 18 years of age, have COVID-19 confirmed by a laboratory test for coronavirus, and are in hospital.
 Patients will not be included if the attending doctor thinks there is a particular reason why none of the study treatments are suitable.

-5) What will happen to me if I agree to be included in this study?
+5) What happens next if I agree to be included in this study?

 If you decide to join, you will be asked to sign the consent form.
 Next, brief details identifying you and answering a few questions about your health and medical conditions will be entered into a computer.
 The computer will then allocate you at random (like rolling a dice) to one of the possible treatment options.
 In all cases this will include the usual standard of care for your hospital.
 It may also include an additional treatment, which might be given by mouth, injection or inhalation.
 Neither you nor your doctors can choose which of these options you will be allocated.

 Additional information about your health will be recorded and entered into the study computer but no additional visits will be required after you leave the hospital.
-In some instances, information about your health (both prior to, during and after the study) may be obtained about you from medical records or databases (including NHS Digital, Public Health England, other equivalent bodies, and genetic or other research databases if you have provided samples to them) so that the study team can get more detailed or longer term information about the effects of the study treatments on your health for up to 10 years after the end of your participation.
+In some instances, information about your health (both prior to, during, and after the study) may be obtained about you from medical records or databases (including NHS Digital, Public Health England, other equivalent bodies, and genetic or other research databases if you have provided samples to them) so that the study team can get more detailed or longer term information about the effects of the study treatments on your health for up to 10 years after the end of your participation.

 6) What are the possible benefits of being in the study?